FakeNewsChallenge/fakenewschallenge.github.io/_includes/stageone.md

     + **Data**: The dataset and a brief description of the data is provided at the [FNC-1 github](https://github.com/FakeNewsChallenge/fnc-1).  <br/>

     + **Source**: The data is derived from the Emergent Dataset created by Craig Silverman.

-    + **Restrictions**: For this stage of the challenge, we require all teams to use only the labeled data supplied by FakeNewsChallenge.org  (i.e. no external data augmentation is allowed).
-See also FAQ section.
 {: .text-left .col-md-8 .pane}